-Since launching in January 2017, Run for Something has recruited 70,000+ young people across all 50 states who want to run for local office.
+Since launching in January 2017, Run for Something has recruited nearly 100,000 people across all 50 states to run for state or local office.

-We provide a safety net for new and exciting progressive candidates — at all stages of their journey — to help them run efficient, grassroots & voter-contact driven campaigns and not feel alone in the process.
+We provide a safety net for new and exciting progressive leaders — at all stages of their journey — helping them run efficient, strategic, grassroots, driven campaigns while feeling supported throughout the process.

-Don’t just take our word for it.
-Hear about how we help directly from Run for Something candidates, partners, mentors, volunteers, and alumni.
+If you don’t take our word for it, hear how we help from Run for Something candidates, partners, mentors, volunteers, and alumni.

 JB Smiley, Jr., Tennessee